pagkly/Zed/Investopedia3/Heston Model Definition.md

 Heston Model Definition
 ## What Is the Heston Model?

-The Heston Model, named after Steve Heston, is a type of stochastic volatility model used by financial professionals to price [European options](https://www.investopedia.com/terms/e/europeanoption.asp).
+The Heston Model, named after Steve Heston, is a type of stochastic volatility model used by financial professionals to price [[European options]](https://www.investopedia.com/terms/e/europeanoption.asp).

 ### Key Takeaways